713-224-5529

 If you or someone you know has been charged with having a sexual relationship with a student, it’s crucial for you to gain legal representation.
 Charges for improper relationship with a student charge can result in both criminal and administrative penalties.
 You will need a strong defense to protect your freedom and career.

-Contact Tyler Flood & Associates, Inc. today.
-Call (713) 224-5529 to schedule a free consultation.
+Contact [firm] today.
+Call [phone] to schedule a free consultation.
 We accept clients throughout the greater Harris County area including Bellaire, Tomball, West University Place and Pasadena.

 This article was last updated on March 7th, 2019.